-[2015-2016 Tax Year Update] The IRS announced the child tax credit will remain at $1,000 per child in 2015.
+The IRS announced the child tax credit (CTC) will remain at $1,000 per child in 2018, the same level as it was in 2018.
 Families must have at least $3,000 in earned income to claim any portion of the credit and can receive a refund worth 15 percent of earnings above $3,000, up to $1,000 per child.
-See the updated table below for qualification and income threshold details.
+The table below shows the maximum income thresholds for getting the full CTC payment

-For 2015, the threshold for the other child related tax credit, known as the kiddie tax – meaning the amount of unearned net income that a child can take home without paying any federal income tax – is $1,050.
-See more from Turbo Tax where they outline 7 Requirements for the Child Tax Credit
+The threshold for the other child related tax credit, known as the kiddie tax – meaning the amount of unearned net income that a child can take home without paying any federal income tax was is $1,050.
+For 2017, the net unearned income for a child under the age of 19 (or a full-time student under the age of 24) that is not subject to “kiddie tax” is $2,100.

 Child Tax Credit Qualification rules